OntimizeWeb/docs/_o_components/04-o-textarea-input.component.md

 The `o-textarea-input` component is used in [forms]({{ base_path }}/docs/components/form/) for getting or displaying text input submitted by the user.

-The text input is automatically registered on its parent `o-form`, which provides the value for the input programatically.
+The textarea input is automatically registered on its parent `o-form`, which provides the value for the input programatically.
 Its value can be also set manually via the `data` parameter.
 This and other attributes are explained on the **API** section of this page.

 ## Basic example
 <img src="{{ base_path }}/docs/images/components/inputs/o-textarea-input.png" alt="o-textarea-input component">